 A steam shower is a specific area or room that generates steam by producing water vapor that spread around a human body.
 It is a typical bathroom shower used for different health purpose as well as mental and physical relaxation.

 One can easily place a DIY steam shower into a bathroom, before that we need to ensure the prevention of vapor leaking into the rest of the room.
 It is considered as one of the luxury items though, but you can easily install a steam shower into your compound.
 Before moving forward read our handy guide on best steam showers with buying considerations.

-In this content, we are going to discuss some primary consideration and steps that you need to know before building your DIY steam shower.
+In this content, we are going to discuss some primary consideration and steps that you need to know about how to build a steam shower.

 Shower size and seats:

 Before placing a steam shower in a bathroom, you need to ensure that there is enough space to place a steam shower correctly.
 Now comes to the inner part of the steam shower, there should have enough volume where you can sit with comfort.